 When granted access to ITU's network and systems with an ITU user account, the individual external user is required to stay aware of and comply with the relevant and current ITU policies at any time, unless specific instructions have been issued.
-All relevant information can be found on the intranet web site "User Policies for External Users".
-The Head of Department responsible for entering into a contract, must ensure that an external user is introduced to this intranet web site.
+All relevant user policy information can be found in the pamphlet "Information Security at ITU" on the intranet web site "Information Security".
+The Head of Department responsible for entering into a contract, must ensure that an external user is introduced to this pamphlet.

 Associated businesses, collaboration partners and suppliers that acts as a Data Processor must sign a Data Processor Agreement, including a detailed instruction, prior to processing any personal data, as well as comply with a mutually agreed audit plan.
-In some cases there is a need to sign a Non-Disclosure Agreement (NDA) as well.
+In some cases, there is a need to sign a Non-Disclosure Agreement (NDA) as well.